 As an acupuncturist working with women undergoing IVF for the past 20 years, I say “most definitely” – as do the women I’ve worked with!
 But what do the evidence and the reproductive docs say?

 landmark 2002 study says thumbs up to acupuncture

 This study (the first of its kind) showed that when women received acupuncture before and after embryo transfer, pregnancy rates were 20% higher.

 After this groundbreaking study, many reproductive specialists started recommending acupuncture to all IVF patients.
 Some even provide it on-site.
-[We acupuncturists tended to replicate the methods used in this study, including the specific acupuncture points.
-It was truly a marriage of state-of-the-art Western medical techniques with ancient Chinese medicine.]
+We acupuncturists tend to replicate the methods used in this study, including the specific acupuncture points.
+It is truly a marriage of state-of-the-art Western medical techniques with ancient Chinese medicine.

 From 2002 to today

-Since 2002, research continues, and results vary widely – as there are infinite variables involved in both acupuncture and IVF techniques, plus the health differences among women undergoing IVF.
+Since 2002, research continues, and outcomes vary widely – as there are countless variables involved in both acupuncture and IVF techniques, plus the health differences among women undergoing IVF.

 The Journal of Fertility and Sterility has published:

 - 11 studies that find acupuncture improves IVF outcomes.

 - 4 that reported no effect.